arstream/Network-Programming-with-Go/architecture/component_distribution.md

 ![gartner2](../assets/gartner2.gif)

-There are many examples of scuh systems: NFS, Microsoft shares, DCE, etc.
+There are many examples of such systems: NFS, Microsoft shares, DCE, etc.

 ### Example: Web